-Since 2016-2017 Evans is the driver of the newly-formed Formula E team – Jaguar Racing.
+Since 2016, Evans is the driver of the newly-formed Formula E team – Jaguar Racing.
 A technical issue brought Evans’ Formula E debut in Hong Kong to a premature end, but later in the season the results improved.
-He scored points in four occasions, finishing best in the fourth place z Mexico City, endind a season 14th in the points.
+He scored points in four occasions, finishing best in the fourth place in Mexico City and ending the 2016-2017 season 14th in the points.

 Evans stayed with Jaguar Racing in the 2017-2018 Formula E season, making a significant progress.
 He scored his maiden Formula E podium in the season-opening double-header event at Hong Kong.
 He finished the season seventh in the points.

 The maiden victory came in the seventh race of the 2018-2019 FE season, at the streets of Rome.
 He was also on a podium in Bern, entering New York's finale as one of the championship contenders.

 Mitch Evans debuted at Le Mans in 2015, scoring a podium in the LMP2 class